apache/nuttx/configs/sama5d4-ek/README.txt

        Access to the NSH console is available in two ways:

        a.
-The NxWM provides a graphics-based terminals (called NxConsoles);
+The NxWM provides a graphics-based terminals (called NxTerms);
-          The console command line is still available within NxConsole windows once NxWM is up and running.
-The console input (stdin) is provided via a USB HID keyboard, but console output will go to the NxConsole terminal.
+          The console command line is still available within NxTerm windows once NxWM is up and running.
+The console input (stdin) is provided via a USB HID keyboard, but console output will go to the NxTerm terminal.
 See below for more information about the USB HID keyboard input,

 |      b.
 Telnet NSH sessions are still supported and this is, in general,